- Vermont Worksite Wellness Resource

 Worksite wellness programs benefit the entire organization.
-In addition to helping improve the health of employees, successful work sites reap the benefits of lower health care costs, greater productivity, less absenteeism, stronger employee morale and retention, and larger hiring pools.
+In addition to helping improve the health of employees, successful worksites reap the benefits of lower health care costs, greater productivity, less absenteeism, stronger employee morale and retention, and larger hiring pools.

-Resources and information to help make it easy
+Resources to make it easy

-If you have any questions or would like assistance with establishing your worksite wellness program, call us at 1-800-464-4343 (toll free within Vermont).
+If you have any questions or would like assistance with your worksite wellness program, call us at 1-800-464-4343 (toll free within Vermont).

 The Worksite Wellness Resource provides employers with the steps and supporting information to aid in planning, developing, implementing, and evaluating a worksite wellness program.
 The Resource focuses on the major risk factors related to chronic disease: poor nutrition, physical inactivity and tobacco use.

-A project of the Fit and Healthy Vermonters Worksite Wellness Workgroup.
+A project of the Worksite Wellness Workgroup.